thejamesgore/ga-projects/GA-Project-3/README.md

   }, [])
 ```

-Next as we will need to filter all the countries by the current user that is logged in we have a user effect that finds the userId based on the token in local storage and calls an end point.
-Although we could've created an endpoint to get countries by userId I didn't want to add extra work for my team at the time as they were already problem solving an issue on the backend and our project time was almost over so used this as a work around.
+Next we filter all the country data by the current user that is logged in.
+A `useEffect` finds the `userId` based on the bearer token in local storage and passes into the `getUser` function.
+Although during this stage of development we could have created an endpoint to get all countries by `userId`, I did not want to add extra work for my team at the time as they were already problem solving an issue on the backend and our project time was almost over, so I used this method as a work around.

 ```Javascript
  useEffect(() => {